morgansundqvist/memosgpt/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve the MEMOS OpenAI Integration Service, please fork the repository and submit a pull request.
+If you'd like to improve the MEMOSGPT, please fork the repository and submit a pull request.

 ## License